allegheny-college-cmpsc-105-spring-2024/data-exploration-blog/README.md

 - type `git status` to see a list of files you have updated
 - type `git add .` to "stage" your files
 - type `git commit -m "message`
+- type `git push origin main`
+- type your ssh passphrase if requested
+- wait approx 20 seconds and check GitHub Actions build status
+- refresh your website page and check it out!

+## Before the final submission

+- Please check the gatorgrade report in GitHub Actions and resolve any issues, including completing and deleting all TODO markers.